stingyemperor/artisan-static/source/_posts/Final Report.md

 * My implementation relies too much on the in-built belender methods, so my understanding behing the concepts is weak and the demonstrated results are mostly based on a lot of trial and error.
 * The trickiest case is when there are a bunch of overshot lines and the sketch does not form a closed loop, and we need to be able to identify and ignore them.
 My current implementation does not work perfectly and sometimes there are some extra vertices remaining

-### <span style="text-decoration:underline;">Results</span>

-Overall, I would not say that my results are particularly new, as there are other programs out there that have a simpler interface while providing more functionality[Bae., et al. 2008], but most of them are discontinued or not commercially available.
-As far as blender goes, I could not find any tool that does what my implemented program does.
-A big aspect I want to work on is sketching in a 3D canvas instead of a 2D canvas so that depth can be controlled by the user.
-In its current state, the program lacks all the necessary tools to be a useful to an artist, but I believe that once I fix some inconsistencies and add a better way to control the depth of the created object, it can be a useful tool for concept artists and people new to 3D modelling software.

-I did not achieve the goals I set.
-I believe that the main reason is that I was not able to get any good results with my initial approach of utilizing deep learning, and thus I did not have much time left to experiment with blender to get satisfactory results.
-I should have stuck with one approach from the beginning.I also underestimated the problem with drawing on a 3D canvas.

 ### <span style="text-decoration:underline;">References</span>